surrsurus/edgequest/README.md

 #### Windows

-Currently does not run on windows
+Currently does not run on windows, but you will need the 32 bit version of python2.7 to start.

 ## Wiki